Replication is the ability to create copies of a Cloud SQL instance or an on-premises database, and offload work to the copies.

 You use a read replica to offload work from a Cloud SQL instance.
 The read replica is an exact copy of the primary instance.
 Data and other changes on the primary instance are updated in almost real time on the read replica.

 Read replicas are read-only; you cannot write to them.
 The read replica processes queries, read requests, and analytics traffic, thus reducing the load on the primary instance.
-You can have up to 10 read replicas per primary instance.

 As a best practice, put read replicas in a different zone than the primary instance when you use HA on your primary instance.
 This practice ensures that read replicas continue to operate when the zone that contains the primary instance has an outage.
 See the Overview of high availability for more information.